 In 2008, The Atlantic’s national correspondent Ta-Nehisi Coates went from believing that a black president was impossible to being challenged by the sudden prospect of one.
 In his new book, We Were Eight Years in Power: An American Tragedy, Coates examines the threads between the unprecedented election of Barack Obama and what fueled the election of Donald Trump, who Coates argues is America’s “first white president.”

 The book revisits each year of the Obama administration through Coates’ experiences and observations, all of which are linked together through iconic essays previously published in The Atlantic, including “Fear of a Black President,” “The Case for Reparations,” “The Black Family in the Age of Mass Incarceration,” and more.
 The Atlantic's Contributing Editor Alex Wagner will appear in conversation with Coates.

-Across the fall of 2017 and into 2018, Coates will sit down to discuss his book; details on each of the events and ticket availability are listed below.
+Across the fall of 2017 and into 2018, Coates sat down to discuss his book; details on each of the events are listed below.

-Note: This program does not include a book signing.
+Note: This program did not include a book signing.
 Books were not be autographed.

 January 16, 2018 | 7:30 pm ET